Elio - Gift Bag Beam Me Write Up Clip

 Where to Watch Steps in the Night

-Fancy watching 'Steps in the Night' in the comfort of your own home?
-Tracking down a streaming service to buy, rent, download, or view the Raimondas Vabalas-directed movie via subscription can be a huge pain, so we here at Moviefone want to help you out.
+Ready to press play on 'Steps in the Night' right from your couch?
+Discovering a streaming service to buy, rent, download, or view the Raimondas Vabalas-directed movie via subscription can be tricky, so we here at Moviefone want to do the heavy lifting.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Steps in the Night' on each platform when they are available.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Steps in the Night' on each platform when they are available.
 Now, before we get into the various whats and wheres of how you can watch 'Steps in the Night' right now, here are some particulars about the Lithuanian film studio drama flick.

-You probably already know what the movie's about, but just in case...
+Thinking about what happens in this film?
 Here's the plot: "Vabalas’s thesis film “Footsteps in the Night” (1962) portrays Kaunas in 1943, occupied by the German army.
 Alex, who recently returned to the city, tries to join the anti-Nazi resistance, but is captured and imprisoned.
 He soon starts planning his escape.
 Even though the screenplay was forced on him by his superiors, Vabalas managed to avoid creating an overly-heroic film.
 Instead, his work is filled with tension and complex characters.
 The film involved one of the most memorable scenes in Lithuanian cinema, portraying prisoners dancing by the fire.
 (Kino Pavasaris)" .